johnnycistudent/recipe-app/README.md

 ## Credits
 This website was designed by John O'Connor.
-Stack Overflow and the Code Institute Data-Centric Development channel were also extremely helpful during the production of this project.
+Stack Overflow, the Code Institute tutors and the Code Institute Data-Centric Development channel were also extremely helpful during the production of this project.

 ### Content

 ### Media
   All of the images on this page were taken from Pixabay and were sourced using google image search under the free to use search setting.
 They can be found at the following links

    - The recipes I used in this website are mostly imported from a GitHub json that can be found [here](https://github.com/tabatkins/recipe-db/blob/master/db-recipes.json).
-All the photos associated are from that json.
+All the recipes photos associated are from that json.

    - The backup photo for recipes without a photo and the Intro page background were taken from a free search of [Pixabay](https://pixabay.com/).

    - The favicon image was found at [https://icons8.com/icons/set/cookbook](https://icons8.com/icons/set/cookbook).

+   - Any other photos uploaded by Users were sourced by them.

 ## Acknowledgements